Cover page for Level 4 myoActivation Training by Anatomic Medicine Foundation, featuring a green leaf logo and text

 Self-Study Learning

-This portion of the course should be completed before the two-day clinical workshop.
+This portion of the course should be completed before the 2 day clinical workshop.

 The online portion covers the fundamentals of myoActivation from principles through practice, delivered via an e-Learning platform.